liferay/liferay-course-commerce-storefronts/README.md

-# liferay-course-product-management
+# liferay-commerce-courses-baseline

-This repository contains the Product Management with Liferay course materials.
+This repository contains the baseline for the Commerce Courses

 ## Table of Contents